 Wood County Park District

-Participate in a Workshop
+Participate in a Partner Event

 Other Learning Opportunities

 Many businesses and organizations offer fishing related courses seasonally and year-round in Ohio.
 L.L.
-Bean, Cabela's, Field & Stream are just a few that provide opportunities at different levels to learn how to shoot, hunt, fish and cook wild game in addition to other outdoor recreation courses.
+Bean, Cabela's, and Field & Stream are just a few that provide opportunities at different levels to learn how to shoot, hunt, fish and cook wild game in addition to other outdoor recreation courses.

 Types of Fishing

 All types of fishing are fun and offer a great opportunity to spend quality time with your family and friends in the outdoors.
 Learn more about shore fishing, fly fishing, ice fishing, paddle board fishing and more methods.
 Take Me Fishing also has great resources on tactics, gear, casting, how to catch fish, and more.
 Enjoy a new type of fishing when you take your next trip.

 TakeMeFishing.org is a resource offered by the Recreational Boating & Fishing Foundation to provide information on fishing and boating in one place.

 Learn more about tying knots you will use to go fishing with a playlist on YouTube from Take Me Fishing or from Animated Knots.